Ratiaria: History

-After the conquest of Dacia, the castrum was abandoned and the settlement became a colonia within Moesia Superior named Colonia Ulpia Traiana Ratiaria (107 AD) after its founder the Emperor Trajan.
+Legio IV Flavia Felix was based here at least until the conquest of Dacia (101-106 AD) when the castrum was abandoned and the settlement became a colonia within Moesia Superior named Colonia Ulpia Traiana Ratiaria (107 AD) after its founder the Emperor Trajan.
 In the 2nd and 3rd centuries Ratiaria became prosperous as a trade centre and customs port.

 A number of Roman patricians (aristocrats) lived in Ratiaria, while the nearby Bononia (today's Vidin) was home to a small military unit.

 With the definitive abandonment of Dacia Traiana by Aurelian in 271, the old castra in the region were reopened.

 It is unclear whether Aurelian or the Emperor Diocletian replaced Dacia Aureliana with two provinces, but by 285, there were two: – Dacia Mediterranea with its capital at Serdica (Sofia) and Dacia Ripensis with its capital at Ratiaria.
 As the capital of the new province Ratiaria served both as the seat of the military governor (or dux) and as the military base for the Roman legion XIII Gemina.

-Later these two "Dacias" along with Dardania, Moesia Inferior and Praevalitana constituted the Diocese of Dacia.
+Later these two new Dacias along with Dardania, Moesia Inferior and Praevalitana constituted the Diocese of Dacia.
 An important bishop's cathedra was established in the town in the 4th century AD.

 The city became an important Christian centre in the 4th century and several bishops are recorded.
 Palladius of Ratiaria, an Arian Christian theologian, lived here in the late 4th century.

 In 440 or 441 the Huns sacked Ratiaria.
 Rebuilding works were done under Anastasius I, celebrated in the new town's name, Anastasiana Ratiaria.
 Priscus calls it a prosperous city in the 5th century.

 In AD 586 the town was sacked by the Avars.

 Archaeological excavations of the site began in 1958 and have continued sporadically since then.